 Form 5405 will not print unless required.
 There is no way to force the 5405 to print when it is not required.
 A blank Form 5405 is available under Tools > Blank Forms.
 See Form 5405 Instructions for more information about repaying the credit.

 If the repayment is not produced, check the:

 - Date home was purchased (must be in 2008),

 - Original Credit from Form 5405 (or grayed out box Amount of credit taken if updated from last year),

 - Amount of original credit repaid in prior years.

-Enter it as a sale on the HOME screen, using the applicable foreclosure numbers.
+Enter the event as a sale on the HOME screen, using the applicable foreclosure numbers.
 Do not use the field Date home ceased to be main home if not sold.
-See Pub.
-523, Selling Your Home, for more information.
+See Publication 523, Selling Your Home, for more information.

 If one spouse dies, the deceased spouse's half of the remaining (unpaid) credit is forgiven.
 The surviving spouse's repayment obligation is then based on the outstanding balance after the forgiveness.
 In other words, the surviving spouse remains responsible for the surviving spouse's half of the credit.